 Problem Solution Air conditioner turns on and off rapidly - A dirty air filter may be obstructing the cool air.
-Clean the filter as instructed on the "CLEANING AND MAINTENANCE" section. - In cases where the outside temperature may be extremely high, set the FAN speed to a higher setting to circulate the cool air better.
-Noises coming from the unit when cooling This may be the operating sound of air movement and is normal.
+Clean the filter as instructed on the "CLEANING AND MAINTENANCE SECTION" of this manual. - In cases where the outside temperature may be extremely high, set the FAN speed to a higher setting to circulate the cool air better.
+Noises coming from the unit when cooling - This may be the operating sound of air movement and is normal.
 However, if the noise seems too loud, set the FAN to a lower speed setting. - The noise may be due to window vibration.
 This can happen when the air conditioner is installed incorrectly.
-Refer to the "HOW TO INSTALL" section or check with the person who installed the unit initially.
+Refer to the "HOW TO INSTALL" section on page 19 or check with the person who installed the unit initially.
 Water dripping INDOORS when the unit is on COOL - The air conditioner may have been improperly installed.
 Tilt the air conditioner slightly outward to allow water to drain out.
-Refer to the "HOW TO INSTALL" section or check with the person who installed the unit initially.
+Refer to the "HOW TO INSTALL" section on page 19 or check with the person who installed the unit initially.
 Water dripping OUTSIDE when unit is cooling - The unit may be accumulating a large quantity of moisture as it is dehumidifying a humid room.
-This is normal operation for excessively humid weather.
+This is normal operation for excessivel humid weather.
+Remote control 'FOLLOW ME' mode deactivates prematurely - Remote control may not be within the range of the unit.
+Be sure to have the remote control within a 20 foot radius in front of the unit. (on some models only) - The remote control signal may be obstructed.
+Remove any obstructions interfering with the signal.
 Room is too cold - The temperature setting may be too low.
 Increase the temperature to a more comfortable level.